fatiando/harmonica/doc/user_guide/forward_modelling/tesseroid.rst

 These two radii represent the top and bottom surfaces of the tesseroid, and should be given as distances from the center of the Earth.
-Note this is different from the vertical boundaries used for **prisms** in Cartesian coordinates, which are given as heights above or below some reference level (e.g., mean sea level or an ellipsoid).
+Note this is different from the vertical boundaries used for **prisms** in Cartesian coordinates, which are given as heights above or below some reference level (e.g., mean sea level or a reference ellipsoid).

 .. note::